What "monitor my marketing data" actually means

 How datafairy does this — and how to evaluate any vendor

-datafairy is one AI operator at three levels of agency.
-Same character, scaling with what you need.
+datafairy is one AI operator at increasing levels of agency.
+Same character, scaling with what you need — and with the spend cap it's authorized to manage on your behalf.

-A fast, low-cost reasoning model.
+A fast narrator model.
 Runs on every scan.
 Reads the lint substrate via narrow tools.
-Outputs the three-bucket summary: fixing / needs you / watching.
+Outputs a plain-English summary: what's healthy, what needs you, what it's watching.
+No OAuth, no writes.

 A high-judgment reasoning model with a deeper tool surface.
-Pulls evidence across GA4, GTM, Google Ads, Meta.
-Ships a ranked, cited verdict with fix steps.
+Deep weekly scans of Steps 1–2 across GA4, GTM, Google Ads, Meta, plus drift alerts and an always-on chat consultant.
+Observation only.

 How to evaluate any agent vendor — checklist

 - Ask for the deterministic substrate.
 "What facts does the model reason over?"
-If the answer is "we send the page HTML to GPT," walk away.
+If the answer is "we send the page HTML to a model," walk away.

 - Ask for the tool surface.
 "What tools can the agent call?
 Can I see the schema?"
 Real agents have narrow, schema-defined tools.
 Chatbots have system prompts.